 The most exciting series of pocket-friendly cameras on the market just got even more exciting!
 Sony has taken the design of its incredibly popular Cyber-shot RX100 and RX100 II, and overhauled them to produce -- you guessed it -- the 20-megapixel Sony RX100 III.
 And boy, is this ever one cool camera, with major updates throughout.

 Announced two years ago, the original RX100 remains one of our very favorite cameras.
 Between that model and the followup RX100 II, Sony won our Pocket Camera of the Year award twice in a row.
-That gives the Sony RX100 III some mighty big shoes to fill, but on paper at least, it looks more than up to the job.
+That gives the Sony RX100 III some mighty big shoes to fill, but it's more than up to the job.

-For our money, the new Zeiss Vario-Sonnar T*-branded lens is the big story.
-Although the lens shared by the original RX100 and RX100 II had a bright f/1.8 maximum aperture at its 28mm-equivalent wide angle, by the time you zoomed all the way to the 100mm-equivalent telephoto position, the aperture closed down to a rather dim f/4.9.
-There's no such worry for the RX100 III, as its lens is bright across the zoom range, starting from f/1.8 at wide angle, and remaining at f/2.8 by the telephoto position.
-It's also a little wider, as well, with a 35mm-equivalent range of 24-70mm.
-The overall zoom range is curtailed a little though, down from 3.6x in the earlier cameras to 2.9x in the new one.
+For our money, the new Zeiss Vario-Sonnar T*-branded lens is clearly the big story.
+It's bright across the zoom range, starting from f/1.8 at wide angle, and remaining at f/2.8 by the telephoto position.
+The tradeoff is that it's also a little wider, with a 35mm-equivalent range of 24-70mm, and the overall zoom range is curtailed, down from 3.6x in the earlier cameras to 2.9x in the new one.

 As well as its wireless connectivity, the Sony RX100 III also sports both the aforementioned Micro HDMI port for high-def video output, and a USB 2.0 High Speed data port for connection to your computer.
 Images and movies are stored on a single slot compatible with either Secure Digital or Memory Stick Duo cards, and this is also compatible with SDHC, SDXC and UHS-I SD cards, not to mention PRO Duo, Pro Duo High Speed or PRO HG MS Duo cards.